 Meal & Rest Breaks

 California law mandates that any employee working longer than five consecutive hours is entitled to a minimum of 30 minutes (unpaid) for a meal break.
-It also states that an employee is entitled to a 10 minute paid break for every four hours they work or major fraction thereof.
+It also states that an employee is entitled to a 10-minute paid break for every four hours they work or a major fraction thereof.
 There are specific requirements regarding these mandatory breaks that an attorney at AFE can explain in more detail.

-Speak with a California Employment Attorney Today
+Speak with a Los Angeles Unpaid Wage Lawyer Today